 2020, 9/10

 Welch needed to deliver a prescribed number of songs by the end of 2002 to complete a publishing deal.
-Accordingly, all 48 songs were recorded in a single weekend in December 2002 and releasing them has almost doubled her back-catalogue.
-Despite the quick recording process, The Lost Songs feels apiece with most of Welch’s other material; as always it’s centred around Welch and Rawlings’ harmonies with Rawlings adding adornment, often on his 1935 Epiphone Olympic guitar.
+Accordingly, all 48 songs were recorded in a single weekend in December 2002 and releasing them has almost doubled her back catalogue.
+Despite the quick recording process, The Lost Songs feels apiece to most of Welch’s other material.
+As always it’s centred around Welch and Rawlings’ harmonies with Rawlings adding adornment, often on his 1935 Epiphone Olympic guitar.

-Releasing 48 quality new songs at once is impressive and Boots No. 2 is more than the sum of its parts – I would rank the individual volumes as follows:
+Releasing 48 quality new songs at once is impressive and Boots No. 2 is more than the sum of its parts – I would rate the individual volumes as follows:

 Volume 1